growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 The data sent will not contain any personal information of the user.
 The actual response data sent to the development team is in json format as shown below.
-However, the `growiInfo.appSiteUrl` property will not be sent if the `site URL is anonymized and sent` option is enabled.
-By enabling this option, the GROWI application from which the survey response data is sent will not be identified.

-Translated with www.DeepL.com/Translator (free version)
+### About the App Site URL

+The default configuration includes the URL of the operational GROWI application and its hash value with the keys `appSiteUrl` and `appSiteUrlHashed`, respectively.
+If you do not want the GROWI development team to be able to identify the URL of your site, please enable the `send anonymized site URL` option.
+With this option, only the value of `appSiteUrlHashed` will be sent.

 ```json
 {